bernardo58247/enable-usb-debbuging/README.md

-A simple setbox module to enable ADB
+A simple setbox module to enable USB debugging